Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 Raven Tools also gives you more project slots to play with — you can go from 2 up to 320 with Raven Tools, which compares positively with Semrush’s 5 to 40 range.

-Project slots allow you to keep domains permanently in your SEO tool’s account; this allows you to do in-depth analysis on them regularly and keep tabs on their performance over time (via rank tracking, which allows you to monitor your domain’s keyword rankings, and regular site audits that alert you automatically to any technical SEO problems).
+Project slots effectively allow you to track domains; to do in-depth analysis on them regularly and keep tabs on their performance over time via:

-In this Semrush vs Raven Tools shootout, it’s clear that the overall winner is Semrush.
+In a Semrush vs Raven Tools shootout, it’s clear that the overall winner is Semrush.
 Its keyword database dwarfs that of Raven Tools, and it is packed full of features that trounce the extremely basic SEO functionality offered by its rival.
-Semrush gives you tools and metrics that you simply don’t get at all in Raven Tools — these include detailed domain overviews, traffic estimates, keyword difficulty scores, better site auditing, data visualization and AI content generation features.
+Semrush gives you tools and metrics that you simply don’t get at all in Raven Tools — these include detailed domain overviews, AI visibility statistics, traffic estimates, keyword difficulty scores, better site auditing, data visualization and AI content generation features.

-And even when both platforms offer similar features, such as keyword research or site auditing, Semrush consistently delivers more detail — and enables users to get much deeper insights into their SEO efforts.
+And even where both platforms offer similar features, such as keyword research or site auditing, Semrush consistently delivers more detail — and enables users to get much deeper insights into their SEO efforts.

 The only reason I can think of to use Raven Tools over Semrush boils down to price.
 Its entry-level plan is much cheaper than the Semrush equivalent.
 But with one exception — rank tracking limits, where Raven Tools is considerably more generous than Semrush — these cheaper plans give you a fraction of the SEO functionality that Semrush provides.